Heads up! We’re working hard to be accurate – but these are unusual times, so please always check before heading out.

 2. Shop plastic-free

 Life in plastic, it’s fantastic.
 Or so claimed ’90s pop band Aqua.
 Turns out they were wrong.
-Avoid excessive packaging by shopping at Hackney’s forthcoming Bulk Market which will sell everything by weight and operate a BYOC (bring your own containers) policy so you can just buy what you need.
+Avoid excessive packaging by shopping at Hackney’s forthcoming Bulk Market which sells everything by weight and operates a BYOC (bring your own containers) policy so you can just buy what you need.
 Or head to vegan zero-waste store Hetu in Wandsworth which has a no-unnecessary-plastic rule.
 Life in tupperware, got a lot of flair?
 Or something.

 3. Get your (slightly wonky) five a day

 Good looks aren’t everything, you know.
 Hackney-based start-up Rejuce takes fruit and veg that aren’t aesthetically pleasing enough to be sold in shops and blends them into delicious cold-pressed juices.
-Pick up a (recyclable) bottle at festivals and various spots in Hackney Wick, including Crate Brewery.
+Pick up a (recyclable) bottle at festivals and various spots in Hackney Wick.
 You go, wonky carrots and apples!
 Flaunt those weird knobbly bits!

 Our city’s trees don’t just look pretty – they actually clean London’s air by absorbing pollutant gases.
 Volunteer with Trees for Cities and you can help it in its quest to plant a million urban trees by 2020.
 Sounds like a great way to branch out into volunteering.
 Sorry.